-View Once, Disappearing Images and Videos
+View Once Images and Videos

 Now you see it, soon you won’t!
-WhatsApp have now released their ‘View Once’ photos and videos function.
+WhatsApp now have a ‘View Once’ photos and videos function.
 If the “1” icon is chosen before you send a photo or video, it will vanish after being viewed once, much like Snapchat.

 Here’s the key information: